dzcode-io/kuliya/README.md

 # kuliya

-Algeria's college hierarchy data-set as packages for different languages and platforms
+Algeria's college hierarchy dataset as packages for different languages and platforms